ECOSTRESS-Tutorials/ECOSTRESS-Getting-Started/08-Downloading_Visual_Studio_Code.md

 > *This tutorial will show you how to download Visual Studio Code and
 > set up a Jupyter Notebook on MacOS.*

-# Table of Contents
+## Table of Contents

 [What is Visual Studio Code?
 What is a Jupyter Notebook?](#what-is-visual-studio-code-what-is-a-jupyter-notebook)

 [How to Download Visual Studio Code](#_Toc171338809)

-# What is Visual Studio Code?
+## What is Visual Studio Code?
 What is a Jupyter Notebook?

-<span id="_Toc171338809" class="anchor"></span>Visual Studio Code is a
+<span id="_Toc171338809" class="anchor"></span>Visual Studio Code (VScode) is a
 free software that is used to write and edit code.
 We will use visual studio code to write Python code in a Jupyter Notebook.
 A Jupyter Notebook is a tool that allows you to write code and view outputs in a single document, allowing for an interactive coding process.

+## Using Visual Studio Code in the Browser

+VScode can run either in the web browser or as a standalone app.
+To use VScode in the browser, nagivate to [vscode.dev](https://vscode.dev/).

-## How to Download Visual Studio Code
+## How to Download Visual Studio Code App

 1. Start by going to <https://code.visualstudio.com/> or by searching the web for **Visual Studio Code**.
 Once you get to the site, click